Volume 20, Issue 4 (Winter 2026) Salmand: Iranian Journal of Ageing 2026, 20(4): 542-557 | Back to browse issues page

 3- Department of Geriatric Health, Science and Research Branch, Islamic Azad University, Tehran, Iran.

-Objectives: The aim of this study was to determine the effect of educational intervention based on Social – Cognitive Theory on the cognitive status of elderly with mild Alzheimer's disease.
+Objectives This study aimed to determine the effect of an educational program based on social–cognitive theory (SCT) on the cognitive status of older adults with mild Alzheimer’s disease (AD).

-Results: Statistical analysis showed that the average score of SCT constructs in the intervention group increased from 62.76 before the educational intervention to 83.73 after the intervention (P<0.01).
-Also, the average cognitive status score (MMSE) in the intervention group before the educational intervention was 21.93, which showed a significant difference after the intervention with an average increase of 25.20 (P<0.01).
-However, no significant difference was observed in the control group before and after the intervention (P=0.34 for SCT and P=0.173 for MMSE).
+Results The mean total score of the SCT scale in the intervention group increased significantly from 62.76 before the intervention to 83.73 after the intervention (P<0.01).
+Also, the mean MMSE score in the intervention group increased significantly from 21.93 to 25.20 (P<0.01).
+No significant difference was observed in the control group (P=0.34 for SCT and P=0.173 for MMSE).

 Type of Study: Research | Subject: Rehabilitation Management